Mongolia Must-Reads: The Essential Books About Mongolia

 Walking the Gobi by Helen Thayer

 This is a book for anyone who thinks that life has no second acts.
-This page turner shares the inspiring story of an aging couple who took on the challenge of a lifetime—to cross the Gobi desert.
+This page-turner shares the inspiring story of an aging couple who took on the challenge of a lifetime—to cross the Gobi desert.
 Peppered with beautiful stories of the kindness of strangers, this story is really about the resilience of the human spirit.

 The Blue Sky by Galsan Tschinag

 Tschinag writes a beautiful and heart-wrenching account of the struggles of daily life among the Tuvan in the Altai Mountains of western Mongolia.
-You’ll marvel at this ancient people’s ingenuity, resilience, and respect for tradition, all shared from the perspective of an insider.
+You’ll marvel at these ancient people’s ingenuity, resilience, and respect for tradition, all shared from the perspective of an insider.

 Visit Mongolia with Nomadic Expeditions

-Experience the authentic culture and history first hand.
-Reach out to our travel experts and we will help you find the most fulfilling cultural adventure to mesmerizing Central Asia.
+Experience the authentic culture and history firsthand.
+Reach out to our travel experts, and we will help you find the most fulfilling cultural adventure to mesmerizing Central Asia.